NewsLocal News

 Rockich, 24, is now forced to find rides to work, and he's bothered that he hasn't heard from police nine days after the crash.

-He also believes the city should pay him money for insurance claims.
+He also believes the city should pay him money for the damage as he navigates the insurance claim process.

 "Honestly, I don't really know why it's taking so long.
 It's like, if the cops smashed into the cars, I feel like the cops should be paying right now," Rockich said.
 "I have insurance— comprehensive and liability— but I don't have collision, and it's considered a collision-type of incident, so my insurance won't cover any of it."